afiedler/foobot-to-pg/README.md

 You'll need to add and configure the scheduler as described above.

-## Questions or Want to Contribute?
+## Questions or want to contribute?
 Email andy@andyfiedler.com or create a PR.